 A special purpose vehicle (SVP) is a vehicle built for a purpose other than carrying goods, such as a mobile crane, concrete pump, drill rig, etc. An SPV exceeds one or more of the general mass and dimension limits set out in the Heavy Vehicle Mass, Dimension and Loading National Regulation, and is a Class 1 heavy vehicle.

 The National Class 1 Special Purpose Vehicle Notice authorises the use of Class 1 Special Purpose Vehicles up to 40 tonnes on published networks in participating jurisdictions.
 Examples of vehicles operating under this notice include mobile cranes (e.g. two-axle pick and carry cranes, two- and three-axle all terrain mobile cranes, three- and four-axle truck cranes) and mobile concrete pumps.

 In South Australia, SPVs that meet the relevant mass and dimension requirements set out in the Notice and the South Australian schedule will operate on one of two networks on the South Australian RAVnet Map System:

 - Three-axle Crane Network, as shown on the South Australian RAVnet Map System, for three-axle all terrain mobile cranes.

-Note: SPV that are not eligible to operate under the National Special Purpose Vehicle Notice will continue to require an access permit to operate in South Australia.
+Note: SPV that are not eligible to operate under the National Special Purpose Vehicle Notice will need to apply to the National Heavy Vehicle Regulator (NHVR) for a permit.

 Mobile cranes that are not covered by the National Class 1 Special Purpose Vehicle Notice operate under an access permit and travel on one of the following networks as shown on RAVnet Map System: